prarita/pray-rita/README.md

 #### Hi there 👋

 I'm Prarita, and I do content on Design and Development.
-I enjoy learning languages and frameworks as Django, working in an IT Firm in the Developer Role.
+I enjoy learning languages and frameworks.
+Working in an IT Firm in the Developer Role.
 I also enjoy designing games, training models and design in general.

 ### Skills and Experience:
 2 years - Software Developer in an IT Firm.